KWDB/docs/en/quickstart/install-kaiwudb/quickstart-bare-metal.md

 Obtain the appropriate installation package for your system environment, copy the package to the target machine and then decompress it.

 ::: warning Note
-Tthe KWDB repository provides [DEB or RPM installation packages](https://gitee.com/kwdb/kwdb/releases/) for the following systems and architectures.
+The KWDB repository provides [DEB or RPM installation packages](https://gitee.com/kwdb/kwdb/releases/) for the following systems and architectures.
 For installation packages for other systems or architectures, please contact [KWDB Technical Support](https://www.kaiwudb.com/support/).

 - Ubuntu V20.04 x86_64
 - Ubuntu V22.04 x86_64